ARC Book Review: How to Survive a Horror Story by Mallory Arnold

 The Not So Good Stuff

-On top of that, all the characters fell quite flat.
 It's difficult to pull off multiple POVs because you never get enough pages to let a character shine and for their motivation to show through.
 So it was to no surprise that I thought the characters seemed to be placed in certain scenarios for the convenience of the plot.
-For example, one character saw someone do something horrible, but when they were alone with them, they didn't think to question the actions of the other person, and they only conveniently remembered the horrifying event when it suited the plot.
+For example, one character saw someone do a horrible thing, but when they were alone with them, they didn't think to question the actions of the other person, and they only conveniently remembered the horrifying event when it suited the plot.

 Rating